Please find below our most recent Ofsted Report and relevant information from the Department for Education Performance Tables.

 What are Performance Tables?

 The performance measures report on the achievements of pupils at the end of primary education in year 6 (key stage 2).
 You can read more about how to understand School Performance Measures here.
 Click the link below to see our latest Performance Tables.
+If you would like to see a comparison of other school performance tables, please click here.

 Who are they for?